 - Fuel Tanks and Lines (Including LP Gas): At time of tank installation and when air test is on all lines.

 - Final Inspections: Requests for final inspections need to be made in advance to allow time for a review of all paperwork.
 We respectfully ask that you give us five working business days notice for the request of a Final Certificate of Occupancy Inspection for new dwellings.
 When calling to request a final inspection that involves a multi-department review, the Building Department administrative assistant will send out an email to the appropriate departments alerting them of your request.
-You may be contacted by the town engineer, Zoning, and Health departments for additional information required for final approval, so be sure to give your full contact information.
+You may be contacted by the Town Engineer, Wetlands Officer, Zoning, Waste Water Treatment Plant, Health and Fire Marshal Departments for additional information required for final approval, so be sure to give your full contact information.
 These reviews may need up to a week or more to get all the required information in for you to obtain your Certificate of Occupancy.